May 26, 2015

-When you’re planning an international business travel, it’s important to be aware of a few legal requirements to travel outside of the United States.
+When you’re planning your next international business trip, it’s important to be aware of a few legal requirements to travel outside of the United States.
 The U.S. Department of State notes that certain travel documents are legally required both to travel outside the United States and to reenter the country.

 Here is what the Bureau of Consular Affairs states about necessary legal documentation when your job requires you to travel abroad: